 Traffic lights and other traffic signals exist to make sure that all drivers can safely navigate the roads.
 Unfortunately, not everyone obeys these signals, which can put others at risk of injury or, in worst-case scenarios, death.

-Drivers Can Miss Traffic Signals for a Variety of Reasons
+New York Drivers Can Miss Traffic Signals for a Variety of Reasons

 Drivers have to keep an eye out for many different things while on the road.
 There are other vehicles all around.
 Pedestrians or animals may enter the roadway at any time.
 In adverse weather conditions, drivers might have more trouble noticing traffic signals.
 On top of all that, a driver may be influenced by: